(And What to Do About Them)

 Now that you’ve read through this list, you may be even more discouraged than when you started.
 Even those of you who have always monitored regularly may now be ready to stop doing so.
 This is certainly not my intent!
 In fact, the good news is that most of the barriers to blood glucose monitoring can be overcome.
 You may never decide that regular monitoring is great fun, but neither does it have to be such a burden.
 So what to do?

 First, let’s be clear about the powerful benefits of regular monitoring.
-To date, the research results are overwhelming: Checking your blood glucose regularly can help you manage your diabetes more effectively.
+To date, the research results are overwhelming: Checking your blood sugar regularly can help you manage your diabetes more effectively.
 This can help you to feel physically better almost immediately and well into the future.
 Regular monitoring can also give you a wider range of options regarding food, medication, and activity.
 You can experience a much greater sense of personal freedom.

 So monitoring is well worth doing, if only the barriers that lie in the way can be removed.
 Here are some strategies for overcoming the barriers and getting into the habit of regular blood glucose monitoring: